-In Gravity Falls there's Lil'Gideon he acts like an adorable kid, and swings to a total jerk, he is willing to use any diabolical scheme to get revenge on the Pines family and killing people is no problem to him.
+In Gravity Falls there's Lil'Gideon: he acts like an adorable kid one minute, and swings to a total jerk the next, he is willing to use any diabolical scheme to get revenge on the Pines family and killing people is no problem to him.

 Lightning Dust's status as Shadow Archetype to Rainbow Dash is principally due to her ruthlessness in her attempts to become the greatest flier in Equestria, which results in a total lack of concern for the ponies around her even when it comes to the point that she endangers their lives.
 She also works in a good deal of emotional manipulation in her interactions with Rainbow Dash.

 In Star Wars: The Clone Wars, Darth Maul definitely qualifies.
 Lack of Empathy?
-He's either killed, tried to kill, or would be willing to kill almost everyone he's come across in the series.
+He's either killed, tried to kill, or would be willing to kill almost everyone he's come across in the series, and even his one Morality Chain in his brother Savage Oppress at multiple points looked like he was just as expendable.
 Consummate deception skills?
 He managed to con Pre Vizsla into an alliance, and it was Maul's plan that convinced Mandalore that the Death Watch were heroes and liberators.
 Superficial charm and persuasion?
 He manipulated Vizsla, Almec, and legions of criminals into serving him.
 Troubling childhood?
 He was "raised" by Darth Sidious.
 Maul is a high-functioning example, but he fits all the criteria of a sociopath.

 Then there's The Joker.
 Even his pre-acid dip incarnation who only appears briefly in flashbacks, has shades of this